 The city has a population of over 8 million people.
 Over 14 million people live within surrounding Metropolitan Region.
 That is about 22% of the country’s population, which counts about 67 million people.

 4. The river

 The river Chao Phraya flows through Bangkok and plays a vital role in the city growth.
 Defense, trade, transport, and agriculture are just some of the reasons why Bangkok was located beside it.

 5. The old capital, Ayutthaya

 Bangkok has not always been the Kingdom’s capital.
 From 1350 to 1767 the capital of Thailand used to be Ayutthaya.
-If you have spare time I highly recomend you to visit this city.
-Auyutthaya is incredibly beaituful city with its own history and amazing sightseeings.
+If you have spare time I highly recommend you to visit this city.
+Ayutthaya is an incredibly beautiful city with its own history and amazing sightseeings.
 To get here you can by train and it will take you around 2 hours.